salrashid123/gce_metadata_server/README.md

 #### Generated TPM Key

-If you used option `B` to generate a key on the TPM and issue an `x509`, you can do that in a number of ways described [here](https://github.com/salrashid123/oauth2/blob/master/README.md#b-generate-key-on-tpm-and-export-public-x509-certificate-to-gcp).
+If you used option `B` to generate a key on the TPM and issue an `x509`.

+Note that you can [upload atmost 10 keys per service account](https://cloud.google.com/iam/quotas#limits)

 The following uses openssl3 with [tpm2-openssl](https://github.com/tpm2-software/tpm2-openssl) installed and a self-signed cert.
 You are ofcourse free to use the TPM-based key to issue a CSR which is signed by an external CA